driukova/driukova.github.io/content/posts/git-identities/index.md

 git config  --local user.email "beeblebrox@example.com"
 ```

-The `--local` option can be omitted as it is default.
+The `--local` option is default and can be omitted.

 #### Several repos settings